akeneo/pim-community-dev/Bundle/LocaleBundle/README.md

   * currency symbols based on currency codes
   * currency code, phone prefix, default locale based on country

-Uses system configuration as a source of settings.
+Locale settings uses system configuration as a source.

 See detailed [documentation](./Resources/doc/reference/locale-settings.md) for more details.